nqobu/doc/book/README.md

 # Books

-> **Note:** Most PDF files saved in this repository have file name different from their source and versioning follows the [SemVer 2.0.0 specification](https://semver.org/).
+> **Note:** Most PDF files saved in this repository have file name different from their source.

 ## My Collection